 - stool culture to check for bacteria, parasites, or signs of disease

 - colonoscopy to check the entire colon for signs of intestinal disease

 - sigmoidoscopy to check the rectum and lower colon for signs of intestinal disease

 In cases of severe or chronic diarrhea, your doctor may order a colonoscopy or sigmoidoscopy to determine if an underlying intestinal condition is the cause.

-Because diarrhea causes a rapid loss of body fluids, it may put you at risk for dehydration.
-If left untreated, dehydration can be very serious and may even lead to death.
+Diarrhea can cause you to lose fluids quickly and put you at risk for dehydration.
+If diarrhea is left untreated, it can be very serious.
 The symptoms of dehydration include:

 - dry mucous membranes